Skeletonxf/reddit-configurable-reply-bot/README.md

 # reddit-configurable-reply-bot

+**WARNING: The core idea of configuring a reddit bot in Lua remains, but rawr is unmaintained so this code base needs major changes before use.**

 ## A Rust bot for writing reddit bots in Lua.

 This repository contains a Rust bot to interact with reddit.
 The Rust code is highly configurable from a Lua script to control the reply behaviour, though the Rust code may not be high quality as I am still learning Rust.
 The bot scans a whitelisted list of subreddits, and only attempts to reply to a comment if it has not replied to it before.
 The `behavior.lua` script handles the logic of replying on this more abstract level of dealing with a single comment or  post, and calling `reply` if wanted.